juergenpointinger/juergenpointinger.github.io/_posts/2020-05-14-jira-gitlab-migration.md

 ## Issues

-If we take the script for the Epics as a basis, we can do the same other ticket types like Stories, Sub-tasks, Tasks, or Spikes.
+If we take the script for the Epics as a basis, we can do the same with other ticket types like Stories, Sub-tasks, Tasks, or Spikes.
 For this I would like to share some code snippets that might be useful for your import.

 ### Jira